ARMmbed/mbed-client/docs/porting-guide.md

                                 const M2MSecurity* security);

     /**
-    * @brief Sends data, to the connected sent to server.
+    * @brief Sends data, to the connected server.
     * @param data_ptr, Data to be sent.
     * @param data_len, Length of data to be sent.
     * @param address_ptr, Address structure where data has to be sent.